 Banana bread is very popular on the Islands both with locals and tourists alike.
 Often found at roadside stands and humble outlets in remote areas this is possible the best Banana bread you are likely to taste.
 Often still warm from being baked that morning It makes the perfect snack on any island tour.

 This one may take some explaining…It’s not entirely obvious what the Hawaiians see in Spam Sushi.
 In case you are overthinking it, no it really is just SPAM sushi.
-Reall your just going to have to go out on a limb and try these.
+Really your just going to have to go out on a limb and try these.
 It’s certainly an experience.
 Available at any convenience store or gas station it’s the snack of choice for the locals so if you really want to embrace all things Hawaii, you are going to have to get into Spam Musubi.
 And once tried you may just find yet another thing to crave when not on the islands.

 Completely not Hawaiian in any way, but eaten in large amounts by locals so we have to mention them.
 Tacos have been hijacked by the Hawaiians and they have their own style.
 Served from small outlets or food trucks, they can be found all over.
 The cheap prices make for a cheap lunch.
 Order Take out and eat by the ocean for an amazing feast by the ocean.
+Look for Maui Taco’s or hunt out the JAWZ Tacos food truck at Big Beach for the Island’s best!

 The Luau is a traditional Hawaiian feast and celebration.
 Now hijacked as a tourist attraction luaus are big business on the Islands.
 Probably your best shot at sampling some traditional Hawaiian cuisine the feasts are for the most part very good.
 Large All You Can Eat buffets of traditional Hawaiian fare such as Kalua pork (traditionally cooked underground), lomilomi Salmon, Poi.
 Along with some less traditional fare that is equally delicious.

-While a Luau may seem a little like an expensive tourist trap, and it probably is, it is still a strong part of the Hawaiian lure and we feel every visitor should experience at least once.
+While a Luau may seem a little like an expensive tourist trap, and it probably is, it is still a strong part of the Hawaiian lore and we feel every visitor should experience it at least once.
 From a culinary point of view, it is definitely worth it.
 While the food is often rustic and unrefined, that is exactly the point.
 It’s a chance to sample the cuisine the way the early settlers enjoyed it.

 All that eating may make you thirsty, good job Hawaii has plenty of incredible drinks too!

 The rich soils and frequent rainfall make the Hawaiian islands perfect for growing coffee.
-However, on small portions of the islands are suitable meaning the amount produced is quite low.
+However, only small portions of the islands are suitable meaning the amount produced is quite low.
 This leads to high prices, well for export coffee that is.
 Kona coffee is world-renowned with people paying high prices for it.
 On the islands, it’s drunk every day!
 Homegrown is cheaper than importing it so you will find Hawaiian coffee everywhere. and that is a REALLY good thing.
 Remember to save room in your luggage to take back as much as you can!

-Yes, Mai Tai’s in Hawaii are a Cliché but there is a good reason for that.
+Yes, Mai Tai’s in Hawaii is a Cliché but there is a good reason for that.
 They are utterly fantastic and almost impossible to find good ones outside the islands.
 We have tried hundreds of Hawaiian/Tiki bars and none get it right.
 It must be just something in the Pacific air that makes them taste SO good. which is exactly what Mai Tai is supposed to mean.

 Every bar will have its own secret blend but they normally consist of Rum, Orange Liqueur, Orgeat Syrup, and Lime/Orange/Pineapple juice.
 For us, it has to have a Dark Rum Float.
 Which is where so many imitators fall down as we can never find that rum outside of Hawaii?